sujata-20/QA-Automation/README.md

 # QA-Automation
 Example automation projects

-GTE Basic Structure and Framework Information:
+Form basic structure and framework information:

 Protractor - Selenium - Chai - Cucumber framework

-Setup & Running GTE web application :
+Setup & running web application :

 In order to get started, you will need to make sure that you have some development tools installe